curvelogic/eucalypt.old/docs/philosophy-lang.md

 {% raw %}

-<span style="color: red; font-weight: bold"> Much of this does not yet
+<span style="color: red; font-weight: bold"> Eucalypt is in an
+experimental phase of development.
+Much of this does not yet exist.
-exist.
 The introduction is here to act like a product specification, guiding development.
 It is highly subject to change and perpetually at risk of destruction.
 In short, go away and come back later. </span>

 # The philosophy behind Eucalypt (the language)

-Eucalypt, the language, is rather a strange language.

-Probably much stranger than you might guess on first acquaintance.
+Eucalypt, the language, is unorthodox in many respects - probably moreso than you might realise on first acquaintance.

-People tend to have fairly deep-seated and inflexible opinions about programming languages and language design [^1] and they will likely find something in here that they object to.
+Many people have deep-seated and inflexible opinions about programming languages and language design [^1] and will likely find something in here that they have a kneejerk reaction against.

-However, the design is not unprincipled and it is internally consistent.
-Design choices are driven by the primary use case.
-So it's worth exploring some of the inspiration and philosophy behind the language itself.
+However, the design is not unprincipled and, while it is experimental in some respects, I believe it's internally consistent.
+Several aspects of the design and the aesthetic are driven by the primary use case.
+Maybe by exploring some of the inspiration and philosophy behind the language itself, I can head off potential criticism.

 ## Accept crypticality for minimal intrusion